volution/z-run/documentation/readme.md

 Go is a prerequisite;
-one can istall it from any Linux or BSD package manager, or OSX's `brew`, or just downloading it from <https://golang.org/dl>.
+one can install it from any Linux or BSD package manager, or OSX's `brew`, or just downloading it from <https://golang.org/dl>.